achutendra/javascript30/README.md

 # javascript30
-learning and build 30 apps using vanilla javascript
+learning and building 30 apps using vanilla javascript